JamesParrott/sDNA_GH/README.md

     -Connect a true boolean toggle to `go`.
 An installation wide user options file (`config.toml`) will be created if there isn't one already.
     -To save options to other project specific `config.toml` files, specify the file path in `save_to` and repeat the previous 4 sub steps.

-13. For a first test of sDNA_GH using sDNA, open  `\sDNA_GH\tests\5x18_random_grid_network.3dm` (in the previously unzipped folder in the User Objects folder), place an sDNA_Integral component and connect a true boolean toggle to its `go`.
-14. If a newer version of sDNA is used in future with tools unknown to sDNA_GH at the time it was built, if a Config component is placed, and the path of the new sDNA specified in `sDNA_folders`, sDNA_GH will attempt to automatically build components and user objects for the new sDNA tools, and add them to Grasshopper for you.
+13. If a newer version of sDNA is used in future with tools unknown to sDNA_GH at the time it was built, if a Config component is placed, and the path of the new sDNA specified in `sDNA_folders`, sDNA_GH will attempt to automatically build components and user objects for the new sDNA tools, and add them to Grasshopper for you.
 Set `make_new_comps` to false to prevent this.

 ### Usage.